 The best price range for a kid’s school laptop

 Something in the $350 to $600 range.
 There are a lot of options out there for under $500.
 Be mindful of checking the specs of a laptop under $350.
 They are cheap but might have low or older components that may shorten the life of the laptop.
 If you want a laptop that lasts longer than two years, you don’t want to spend too little.

 Headphones and other accessories

-There are several tech accessories that can make your child’s remote learning area feel a little more like the classroom and make it easier to focus.
+There are several tech accessories that can make your child’s work area feel a little more like the classroom and make it easier to focus.
 For instance, a pair of over-ear headphones will not only be more comfortable for your child, they will also drown out outside noise and allow your student to focus.
-A wireless mouse can be easier than a laptop’s trackpad, an alarm clock is handy for scheduling self-led learning times, and a USB drive is great when your kids are sharing computers.
+A wireless mouse can be easier than a laptop’s trackpad, an alarm clock is handy for scheduling study times, and a USB drive is great when your kids are working on projects at home and at school.
 Below are some suggestions based on our tech editors, David and Mike’s, recommendations.